ncovercash/dutch-fork-runners/md/home.md

 #### Summer Camp Info (July 14-18, 2024)

 We will have an optional week of day activities July 14-18.
-More information, and Registration form.
-Also available via our [calendar](/Calendar) and Remind system.
+[More information and payment info](https://docs.google.com/document/d/1uZdTXBiKFEN45F_buFTTU-ZYR_AZMsynRUFfl4cHqj4/edit?usp=sharing), and [Registration form](https://docs.google.com/forms/d/e/1FAIpQLScSIGBQZrDUVyED7YSrAnN3lmkrGDgkrBlIVvvpnYAJsmwwhQ/viewform?usp=sf_link).
+Also available via our
+[calendar](/Calendar) and Remind system.
 Camp fee will be paid directly to our Booster Club

 ---